-You have either a sealed beam headlamp system or a composite system.
+You have either a sealed beam headlamp or a composite system.

-Sealed Beam Headlamps
+Sealed Beam Headlamp

-Remove the four screws from the headlamp retainer.
-Pull the retainer out and set it aside.

-- 2. Unplug the lamp assembly from the connector. - 3.
+- 1. Remove the four screws from the headlamp retainer.
+Pull the retainer out and set it aside. - 2.
+Unplug the lamp assembly from the connector. - 3.
 Install a new headlamp. - 4.
-Reverse Steps 1 through 3 to reinstall the headlamp.
+Reverse the previous steps to reinstall the headlamp.